 One of the main things that you can be doing to help others is to stay at home.
 According to ScienceAlert.com one in four people that are infected by the virus are asymptomatic.
 That means you could be one of the people walking around like a living host not even knowing they are spreading the virus.
 If you are going out unnecessarily and meeting up with friends and family, you could spread the virus and cost them their lives.
 Don’t shrug this off as just another seasonal flu.
 According to the director of the Center for Disease Control for the US, “This virus does have the ability to transmit far easier than flu.
 It’s probably now about three times as infectious as flu.”(Source NPR.org) If we all stay home, we shouldn’t have to be dealing with this for too much longer.
 Try your grocery shopping just once a month.
 That’s right.
 Meal plan people!
 Don’t keep going to the store every single day or even every single week.
 Quit doing that!
 You are risking exposing yourself or others to this invisible 125 nm(nanometer) monster!
 So stay home where you can, and don’t meet up with friends or family!

 Now can be a great time to give your neighbor a call to see how they are.
 Maybe your neighbor is someone that is temporarily stuck somewhere else and needs someone to look after their home.
 Or if you have a neighbor that has a lose of income with their small business, now is a great time to If you can help with something, like giving them something they are in need of, like toilet paper or medication, then it is a great way to help each other at this time.
-Be sure to use gloves so you are not infecting them and I would go so far as using lysol or other cleaner when dropping them off.
-Check out this article about EPA’s list of disinfectants (this article) that meet their criteria for use against SARS-CoV-2, the cause of COVID-19.
+Be sure to use gloves so you are not infecting them and I would go so far as using Lysol or other cleaner when dropping them off.
+In addition, wash or sanitize your hands before and after using gloves.

 While there is the pandemic going on, people are still needing help with other illnesses and diseases.
 So one thing that you could do is to give blood (though it is worth checking what is going on in your area, as some donation centers have stopped).
 You could also find out what your blood type is with an at home blood type test, so that when you’re able to give blood again, you know what type you are.
 It is a small thing that can make a big difference.
 Plasma is almost always needed during pandemics or not and this is a way you could make a little extra money as well.
 Check with your local blood and plasma centers to see if they are accepting donations at this time.